 Once the difference between prepreg and core is clear, what exact material should you use for your application?
 How do the important electrical parameters change during plating, etching, and curing?
 As more designers must become intimately familiar with working at GHz frequencies, these points become quite important for properly sizing traces on these materials and avoiding complicated signal integrity problems.

 PCB cores and laminates are similar and, in some ways, quite different.
 Your core is effectively one or more prepreg laminates that are pressed, hardened, and cured with heat, and the core is plated with copper foil on each side.
 The prepreg material is impregnated with a resin, where the resin is hardened but left uncured.
-Most manufacturers describe the prepreg as the glue that holds core materials together; when two cores are stacked on each side of a prepreg laminate, exposing the stack to heat causes the resin to begin bonding to the adjacent layers.
+The prepreg is the "glue" that holds core materials together; when two cores are stacked on each side of a prepreg laminate, exposing the stack to heat causes the resin in the prepreg to begin bonding to the materials in the adjacent layers.
 The hardened resin slowly cures through crosslinking, and its resulting material properties start to approach those of the core layers.

 The resin material encases a glass weave, and the manufacturing process for this glass weave is very similar to that used to manufacture yarns.
-The glass weave can be quite tight (e.g. 7628 prepreg) or loose (e.g. 1080 prepreg), which is controlled with a loom during manufacturing.
+The glass weave can be quite tight (e.g. 7628 prepreg) or loose (e.g. 1080 prepreg) when viewed under a microscope, which is controlled with a loom during manufacturing.
 Any gaps and the overall homogeneity of the yarn will determine the electromagnetic properties, which is then responsible for dispersion, losses, and any fiber weave effects seen by signals in the board.

 FR4 PCB core/prepreg weaves and their important material properties.
 Source: Isola Group.